Interface to speech services for image-guided surgery.

 You can also generate your own keyword files

 If you are using the speech recognition service within your own application, you have to start a background thread which calls the method to listen to the keyword over and over again.

 You can find an example how to create such a thread in the sksurgeryspech_demo.py

 Use the Google Cloud speech recognition service

 To use the Google Cloud speech recognition service, you need to get the credentials first.
 After signing up, you should get a json file with your credentials.
-Download this file and set the environment variable
+Download this file and add add it to the configuration file

 To the path of your json file.
 You should then be able to run the application.